The Societal Impact of Pain (SIP)

 The platform provides opportunities for discussion for health care professionals, pain advocacy groups, politicians, healthcare insurance providers, representatives of health authorities, regulators, and budget holders.

 The scientific framework of the SIP platform is under the responsibility of EFIC and the strategic direction of the project is defined by both partners.
-The pharmaceutical companies Grünenthal GmbH and Pfizer are the main sponsors of the Societal Impact of Pain (SIP) platform.
+The pharmaceutical company Grünenthal GmbH is the main sponsor of the Societal Impact of Pain (SIP) platform.

 SIP was originally created in 2009 as a joint initiative of EFIC and the pharmaceutical company Grünenthal GmbH.
 Prior to July 2020, the scientific framework of the SIP platform was under the responsibility of EFIC, with input from co-operation partners Pain Alliance Europe and the Active Citizenship Network.
 Funding and non-financial support was provided from Grünenthal GmbH.
 Since July 2020, SIP has been operating under the new multi-stakeholder partnership governance model led by EFIC and PAE, with Grünenthal GmbH and Pfizer as the main sponsors.